ricemery/FileChooserFx/README.md

 call if there is no ~/.mime.types file found.
 And, the ~/.mime.types file is not installed within OS-X by default.

 To work around the problem a ~/mime.types file can be created.
-On source of the file content  can be found at http://svn.apache.org/viewvc/httpd/httpd/branches/2.2.x/docs/conf/mime.types?revision=1576707&view=co
+One source of the file content  can be found at http://svn.apache.org/viewvc/httpd/httpd/branches/2.2.x/docs/conf/mime.types?revision=1576707&view=co